-This castigation is what is most commendable about Amy, as Kapadia refuses to glamorize Winehouse’s addiction as a casualty of rock ‘n’ roll, or just another entry into the “27 Club.”
+This castigation is what is most commendable about Amy, as Kapadia refuses to glamorize Winehouse’s addiction as a casualty of rock ‘n’ roll or just another entry into the “27 Club.”
 Kapadia completes his pastiche with a botched concert in Belgrade where Winehouse was too drunk to stand, let alone perform.
-It is a scene eerily reminiscent of Bob Fosse’s Lenny (1974) where Dustin Hoffman as stand-up comic Lenny Bruce stumbles and staggers on stage for eight minutes, hopelessly whacked out on heroin.
-Both scenes are the proverbial writing on the wall, and require no underlying or explanation.
+It is a scene eerily reminiscent of Bob Fosse’s Lenny (1974) with Dustin Hoffman as stand-up comic Lenny Bruce stumbling and staggering on stage for eight minutes, hopelessly whacked out on heroin.
+Both scenes are the proverbial writing on the wall and require no underlying or explanation.

 Everyone gets through life thanks to the support system surrounding him or her, and Kapadia makes a strong suggestion that Amy Winehouse’s story might have turned out drastically different if only those closest to her had tried a little harder.
 They didn’t, and Winehouse’s story ended tragically, but maybe Amy will help put an ugly face on a horrible disease and wake people up to a fate that many face.

 Directed by: Asif Kapadia